mrichardson23/rpi-kivy-screen/README.md

         gstreamer1.0-plugins-{bad,base,good,ugly} \
         gstreamer1.0-{omx,alsa} python-dev

-10. Install pip from source (not sure if/why it must be from source and not via apt):
+10. Install pip from source (not sure if/why it must be from source and not via apt).
+You can ignore any messages about `InsecurePlatformWarning`:

         pi@raspberrypi ~ $ wget https://raw.github.com/pypa/pip/master/contrib/get-pip.py
         pi@raspberrypi ~ $ sudo python get-pip.py

-(You can ignore any messages about `InsecurePlatformWarning`)

 11. Install [Cython](http://cython.org/), [Pygments](http://pygments.org/), and [docutils](https://pypi.python.org/pypi/docutils).
-The Pygments and docutils packages are not actually required for Kivy, but the example code we'll execute uses them:
+The Pygments and docutils packages are not actually required for Kivy, but the example code we'll execute uses them.
+This step will take a while:

         pi@raspberrypi ~ $ sudo pip install cython pygments docutils

-(Ignore errors like `Failed building wheel for cython`)